-Learn about the characteristics of the principal spirits and liqueurs from around the world, the key brands and their styles together with a general introduction to the general production techniques in a fun and relaxed environment on this 3 day Ofqual Regulated course.
+Learn about the characteristics of the principal spirits and liqueurs from around the world, the key brands and their styles together with a general introduction to the general production techniques.
+This fun and relaxed environment 3-day course is Ofqual Regulated.

 This internationally recognised vocational training course is accredited at Level 2 in the UK National Qualifications Framework (NQF) and aimed at employees in the drinks and hospitality industry or enthusiasts wishing to gain more in-depth knowledge of spirits and liqueurs.

-Fee includes LUNCH (see opposite), study materials, spirit tastings, tuition, examination and provision of tasting glasses during the course.
+Fee includes study materials, spirit tastings, tuition, examination and provision of tasting glasses during the course.

 EXAMINATION 50 multiple-choice questions to be answered in 60 minutes.
 50 multiple-choice questions to be answered in 60 minutes.
 A mark of 55% required to pass (Pass 55-69%, Pass with Merit 70-84% & Pass with Distinction 85%+).